 - Self-certified by the Member who attends a California Department of Food and Agriculture or other Executive Officer approved training program for nitrogen plan certification.
 The Member must retain written documentation of their attendance in the training program; or - Self-certified by the Member that the plan adheres to a site-specific recommendation from the Natural Resources Conservation Service (NRCS) or the University of California Cooperative Extension.
 The Member must retain written documentation of the recommendation provided; or - Certified by a nitrogen management plan specialist as defined in Attachment E of this Order.
-Such specialists include Professional Soil Scientists, Professional Agronomists, Crop Advisors certified by the American Society of Agronomy, or Technical Service Providers certified in nutrient management in California by the Natural Resource Conservation Service (NRCS); or - Certified in an alternative manner approved by the Executive Officer.
+Such specialists include Professional Soil Scientists, Professional Agronomists, Crop Advisors18 certified by the American Society of Agronomy, or Technical Service Providers certified in nutrient management in California by the Natural Resources Conservation Service (NRCS). - Certified in an alternative manner approved by the Executive Officer.
 Such approval will be provided based on the Executive Officer's determination that the alternative method for preparing the nitrogen management plan meets the objectives and requirements of this Order.

 The Order requires nitrogen management reporting (nitrogen management plan summary reports) for Members in high vulnerability groundwater areas.
+The first nitrogen management plan summary report must be submitted one year after the first nitrogen management plan must be developed.
 The nitrogen management plan summary report provides information based on what was actually done the previous crop year, while the plan indicates what is planned for the upcoming crop year.
 Therefore, the first summary report is due the year following the implementation of the first nitrogen management plan.
 This reporting will provide the third-party and the Central Valley Water Board with information regarding individual Member implementation of the Order's requirements.
-Without this information, the Central Valley Water Board would rely primarily on groundwater monitoring to determine compliance with water quality objectives.
+Without this information, the board would rely primarily on groundwater monitoring to determine compliance with water quality objectives.
 Groundwater monitoring alone would not provide a real-time indication as to whether individual Members are managing nutrients to protect groundwater.
 Improved nitrogen management may take place relatively quickly, although it may take many years before broad trends in nitrate reduction in groundwater may be measured.
 Nitrogen management reporting will provide evidence that Members are managing nutrients to protect groundwater quality while trend data and Management Practices Evaluation Program (MPEP) information are collected.